Many people assume an itchy scalp automatically means dryness.

 A Gentle Approach to Scalp Care

 At van + veronica Haircare, we formulate with sensitive scalps in mind.
-Our ingredients are Board-Certified Dermatologist Reviewed and Recommended to ensure they support scalp balance without unnecessary irritants.
+Our ingredients are U.S. Board-Certified Dermatologist Recommended, supporting scalp balance while avoiding unnecessary irritants.

 Disclaimer: This content is for educational purposes only and is not intended to diagnose, treat, or cure any scalp condition.
 If irritation or discomfort persists, please consult your physician or a board-certified dermatologist.